xireso/google-power-search/README.md

 # Contributors
 We are all rising Bowdoin College juniors who study Computer Science.
 However, between the four of us, we also have interests in Biology, Education, Theology, History, and Environmental Sustainability.

-### Joshua "Alskdkfj" Lin
+### Joshua "Ball" Lin
-Will beat you at ping pong, will do your dishes.
+Will beat you at ping pong, or will do your dishes.
 ### Rose ":)" Xi
-Has perfect pitch, UI is her bae.
+Has perfect pitch, and UI is her bae.
 ### Steven "Likes" Xu
 Will copy/paste js functions many times.
 ### Laura "Avatar" Friel